AlexanderJCS/DungeonCrawlerJava/README.md

 You can install the game by:
 1. Download the source code from the latest release in the [releases section](https://github.com/AlexanderJCS/DungeonCrawlerJava/releases).
 2. Extract the file and create a new IntelliJ project from the source code.
-3. In IntelliJ, open File -> Project Structure -> Libraries.
-4. Click the "+" icon in the top left, then click "Java" and select the directory `/libs`.
-5. Wait for the project to index.
-This may take some time.
-6. Run Game.java to run the game.
-Refer to the "Game Information" section of this README to learn about controls,  items and objects in the game.
+3. Run [Game.java](src/main/java/game/Game.java) to run the game.
+Refer to the "Game Information" section of this README to learn about controls, items, and objects in the game.

 # Configuring the game
 To configure the game, modify the [Consts.java file](src/main/java/helper/Consts.java).
 This file contains information such as the world seed, screen dimensions, and FPS limiter.